Queensland Seller Disclosure Laws (From 1 August 2025)

-The Act now requires sellers of Queensland property to provide a Seller Disclosure Statement and prescribed certificates before a buyer signs a contract.
+As a result, sellers must now provide a Seller Disclosure Statement and prescribed certificates before a buyer signs a contract.

 What is a Seller Disclosure Statement?